Ronald McNair: Astronaut career

 In 1978, McNair was selected as one of 35 applicants from a pool of 10,000 for the NASA astronaut program.
 He was one of several astronauts recruited by Nichelle Nichols as part of a NASA effort to increase the number of minority and female astronauts.

-McNair flew as a mission specialist on STS-41-B aboard Challenger from February 3 to 11, 1984, becoming the second African American to fly in space.
+McNair flew as a mission specialist on STS-41-B aboard Challenger from February 3 to 11, 1984, becoming the second Black American to fly in space.